seanm7739/Cover-Frame/README.md

 # Cover-Frame
-CF code
+CF code\n
-Using aadindex as the index for each atom
+Using aadindex as the index for each atom.
-The index is using for machine learning model research
+The index is using for machine learning model research.